 Fairly heavy showers expected in several provinces

-Several spells of showers will occur in Western and Sabaragamuwa provinces and in Galle and Matara districts, says the Department of Meteorology.
+The Department of Meteorology says showers or thundershowers will occur at times in Western, Sabaragamuwa, Central and North-Western provinces and in Galle and Matara districts.

+Fairly heavy showers above 75 mm can be expected at some places in Western, Sabaragamuwa and Central provinces and in Galle and Matara districts.

 General public is kindly requested to take adequate precautions to minimize damages caused by temporary localized strong winds and lightning during thundershowers.